 However, the taste (and texture) of Banana Cream flavor fell short for Anthony.
 “The first ingredient in this shake is water, and you can tell.
 It’s quite thin and, in my opinion, this kind of diluted the banana-like flavor,” Anthony explains.

-Kate had a similar middle-of-the-road attitude toward the texture.
+Kate had a similar middle-of-the-road attitude toward the texture, rating it a 3.5 out of 5.
 “These aren’t thick by any means, but they aren’t watery either.
 It’s somewhere in the middle,” says Kate.

 Jocko Molk retails for $44.95 for a 12-pack, which works out to about $3.75 per bottle.
 You can use the subscribe and save option to get the price down to about $3 per bottle.